 ESG stands for “Environmental, Social and Governance.”
-ESG can be described as a set of practices (policies, procedures, metrics, etc.) that organizations implement to limit negative impact or enhance positive impact on the environment, society, and governance bodies.
+ESG can be described as a set of practices (policies, procedures, metrics, etc.) that organisations implement to limit negative impact or enhance positive impact on the environment, society, and governance bodies.

 In recent years, investors have become more aware of the importance of ESG criteria in their investment decisions.
 As a result, many businesses have begun to integrate ESG into their operations and business strategies.